Kathrin Piotrowski

-Kathrin Piotrowski is a retired German badminton player.
+Kathrin Piotrowski (born 17 April 1980) is a retired German badminton player.
 At the age of 16, she was one of the youngest Bundesliga players ever.
 She has won five German championship titles and five international titles on her account.
 She also has three German team championships to her name and 2 medals at the European Men's and Women's team Championships & Uber Cup.
 She has also played for her country in World Championships.

 Achievements

 IBF World Grand Prix

 The World Badminton Grand Prix sanctioned by International Badminton Federation (IBF) since 1983 to 2006.